Are you investing for retirement in your 401(k) and wondering about the meaning of the dividends from your mutual and exchange traded funds (ETFs)?

 The simplest answer to this question is, “It depends on whether you elect to take cash (payments) or shares (reinvestments)”.
 If your 401(k) account is managed by your employer through Human Interest, then your dividends are automatically reinvested in additional shares via their built-in investment advising feature.
 Human Interest chooses to reinvest your dividends into more shares because it is a cost effective way of increasing your total share count, since there are no transaction or commission costs for reinvesting dividends.

 Other 401(k) providers will have different policies.
 Some 401(k) firms will give you a choice; take the dividends in cash or reinvest them in additional shares.
-If your 401(k) is held at another robo-advisor, they may have another policy.

 So, if you’re wondering how dividends are treated in your company’s 401(k) plan, the simplest way to find out is to either call the company 401(k) representative, review the information on the website or look at plan documents.